alumae/kaldi-gstreamer-server/README.md

 The language models were heavily pruned so that the resulting FST cascade would be less than the 100 MB GitHub file size limit.

-*Update:* the server also supports Kaldi's new "online2" online decoder that uses DNN-based acoustic models with i-vector input.
+*Update:* the server also supports Kaldi's "online2" online decoder that uses DNN-based acoustic models with i-vector input.
 See below on how to use it.
 According to experiments on two Estonian online decoding setups, the DNN-based models result in about 20% (or more) relatively less errors than GMM-based models (e.g., WER dropped from 13% to 9%).